OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Model Architecture

-An example of our model architecture is depicted in Figure~\ref{fig:mesh1}.
-The input $\vec x$ is concatenated with a predefined collection of constants (e.g.\ $\pi$, $1$, $e$), which are used along with the bases $\mathbf{\Phi}$ to build constant factors in our solution.
-To incorporate the bases $\mathbf{\Phi}$ into the network, we follow a similar approach as \citep{martius2016extrapolation, sahoo18a, Kim2019IntegrationON} in which the bases act as activation functions on the nodes of the network.
-More specifically, each hidden layer consists of the \textit{arguments} sublayer and the \textit{images} sublayer.
-The bases are stacked in the images sublayer and act as the activation functions of their respective nodes.
-Each basis takes in $n > 0$ arguments, which are stacked in the arguments sublayer.
-We call nodes in the arguments sublayer \emph{$\mathbf{\Sigma}$-nodes}, as they sum over values from the previous images sublayer.
-Figure~\ref{fig:mesh1} highlights this sublayer structure, while the supplemental material (SM) describes the mathematical formalism behind it.
+To solve this problem, we follow a similar approach as in EQL networks \cite{EQLWithDivision, EQLOriginal, Kim2019IntegrationON}, in which the primitives act as activation functions on the nodes of a neural network.
+Specifically, each hidden layer consists of an \textit{arguments} sublayer and an \textit{images} sublayer, as shown in Figure \ref{fig:mesh1}a.
+We use this notation because the arguments sublayer holds the inputs, or arguments, to the activation functions and the images sublayer holds the outputs, or images, of the activation functions.
+The primitives are stacked in the images sublayer and act as activation functions for their respective nodes.
+Each primitive takes in nodes from the arguments sublayer.
+Additionally, we use skip connections similar to those in DenseNet~\cite{huang2017densely} and ResNet~\cite{he2016deep}, concatenating image states with those of subsequent layers.

+Next, we introduce a probabilistic modification of the network: instead of computing the inputs to the arguments sublayers using dense feed-forward layers, we compute them probabilistically and sample through the network.
+This enables many key advantages: it enforces sparsity and interpretability without requiring regularization, it allows the model to avoid backpropagating through the activation functions, thereby allowing non-differentiable and fast-growing functions in the primitives, and it helps our model avoid premature convergence to local minima.

+Because they behave probabilistically, we call nodes in the arguments sublayer \emph{P-nodes}.
+Figure~\ref{fig:mesh1} highlights this sublayer structure, while the methods section describes the complete mathematical formalism behind it.